-- If present, the value of the initial\value attribute must be a real number. - The absence of an initial\value attribute implies nothing.
+- If present, the value of the initial\value attribute may be a real number or the value of the name attribute of a <variable> element declared in the current component. - The absence of an initial\value attribute implies nothing.

 [ The absence of this attribute would usually mean either that the variable does not need an initial value or that this value will be supplied in a parameter fi le or by the user at the time simulations using the model are run. ]